Help to Buy Scotland was introduced in 2013 by the government with the aims of helping young people to purchase a home.

 The scheme is currently open to both first-time buyers and current homeowners.

 The way it works is you purchase at least 85% of the property and the government fund the other 15% under a shared equity agreement.
 With a minimum of a 5% deposit, plus the 15% shared equity from the government you only need an 80% mortgage.
 This makes it much easier for lenders to approve you.

-You may also like to refer to the Government's website for more information on Help to Buy Scotland.
+You can refer to the government’s website for more information about Help to Buy Scotland.